omarghazy56/Pet-Finder/Readme.md

 ### Motivation
 The motivation behind this project is to reunite lost pets with their owners, based on interviews and survey made with pet owners.

+## Data for test
+   You can get data through this link [Kaggle](https://www.kaggle.com/datasets/andrewmvd/animal-faces)

 ## Features
 - **Image Upload:** Allows users to upload images of found and lost pets.